Wacław Kostek-Biernacki: Later life

+On September 18, 1939, together with the Commander-in-Chief's Śmigły-Rydz Headquarters, he crossed the border into Romania, where he was interned until 1944.
+On September 30, 1939, the President of the Republic of Poland Władysław Raczkiewicz signed his resignation from the position he held.

 Wacław Kostek-Biernacki spent the entire period of World War II in Romanian captivity.
 In the autumn of 1945 the then-ruling Communists of Romania handed him over to the newly imposed communist government of Poland.
 He was immediately arrested and imprisoned in the infamous Mokotów Prison.
 Waiting for his trial he spent 8 years on death row, initially together with a Nazi war criminal Erich Koch.
 Constantly tortured, he suffered from numerous diseases, but was deprived of any medical assistance or even contact with his family.
 It was not until 10 April 1953 that his show trial finally started.
 He was charged with "fascisation of life in Poland", actions against the "revolutionary movement" and "denationalisation of Belarusians and Ukrainians".
 The show trial lasted four days and sentenced him to capital punishment, later changed to 10 years in prison.
 His health however deteriorated rapidly, and on 9 November 1955 he was released from prison – 10 years to the day after his arrest.

 Wacław Kostek-Biernacki, once a Colonel of the Polish Army and one of the highest-ranking officials of Poland's administration spent the rest of his days in poverty, searching for his son Leszek Biernacki, whom he met for the last time in 1939.
 Unknowingly to him his son, a member of the Home Army, perished in a skirmish with the Germans in 1943.
 Kostek-Biernacki died in Warsaw on 25 May 1957 and was buried in a parochial cemetery in Grójec.